Last updated on October 8th, 2022

 2. Paraguay’s name is said to mean “crowned river” after the Guarani words for water and palm crown.
 According to former president Juan Natalicio Gonzalez, it means “river of the habitants of the sea.”

-Fact 4.
-The Paraguay River, which divides the country into two halves, is South America’s second-longest river after the more famous Amazon River.
+4. The Paraná River, which runs through Brazil, Paraguay, and Argentina is South America’s second-longest river after the more famous Amazon River.

 Facts about Paraguay’s Culture

-Fact 6.
-The native Guarana people were living in Paraguay long before the arrival of the Spanish in the early 1600s.
-Today, 93 percent of Paraguay’s people are mestizos, descendants of those Spanish men and Guarana women.
+6. The native Guarana people were living in Paraguay long before the arrival of the Spanish in the early 1600s.
+Today, 95 percent of Paraguay’s people are mestizos, descendants of those Spanish men and Guarana women.
 This makes Paraguay’s population the most homogenous in South America.

-Fact 12.
-The people of Paraguay enjoy sports, including football (soccer), rugby, tennis and volleyball.
+12. The people of Paraguay enjoy sports, including football (soccer), rugby, tennis, and volleyball.
 Fishing is as popular as football.